 If you get into a minor car accident in which only you and your property are involved, it may be up to your discretion whether or not you should notify your insurance company.
 However, if your accident involves another person or their property, it’s always a good idea to notify your insurer regardless of the severity of the accident.

 Certain situations also warrant seeking legal council.
-Learn all you need to know about contacting your car insurance company after an accident, and how a Patterson car accident lawyer can be important.
+Learn all you need to know about contacting your car insurance company after an accident, and how a Paterson car accident lawyer can be important.